Understand your company's position and learn more about the options available

 Sometimes a company will try to reduce the amount of the overdrawn director's loan account by declaring the balance as a dividend or bonus .
 But if the company then goes into liquidation, this could be setting the company and director up for a massive fall.

-The director will need to prove that that particular dividend/bonus was in the best interests of the company and its creditors but, considering the company’s precarious position, this will be very hard to justify to the liquidator.
-It is likely to be the case that the director is asked to repay the overdrawn director’s loan amount back to the liquidator who will then use these funds to pay creditors.
-In insolvency, it is crucial to ensure all creditors are treated the same so a company bank account will be scrutinised for payments where someone, i.e. the director, received preferential treatment.
+The director will need to prove that that particular dividend/bonus was in the best interests of the company and its creditors but, considering the company’s precarious position, this will be very hard to justify.
+It is likely to be the case that the director is asked to repay the overdrawn director’s loan amount back so that the liquidator can use these funds to repay creditors.

 However, if the director is unable to repay the overdrawn loan account figure, HMRC will look to levy income tax and National Insurance Contributions on the money taken.